Stimulating ideas

 Techniques for activating internal sources of ideas: individual suggestions; suggestion boxes; special funding; customer visits; free time; personnel/job rotation; (company) think tanks; start-ups/part ownership.

+Example: Think tanks Where do all the good ideas go?
+Some ideas are truly great, but perhaps for some the timing was wrong; others were not linked closely enough to the concepts or the strategy; for others the resources were simply not available.
+However, these ideas might actually be the ones that you will need soon.
 Without a method of documenting and saving them they will probably be lost once they have been rejected.
 If you don't already have one, seriously consider establishing a think tank (ideas bank), where you store all the ideas that occur to you.
 One appropriate way may be to have a form that you fill out for each idea that comes up.
 In this way, a first review before the document ends up in the bank will give you an opportunity to think the idea through a little further.
+Furthermore, it is important not to only store ideas, but to establish a system that enables you to quickly find old ideas according to specific criteria and to retrieve them frequently. |

 In practice, these suggested schemes often fail, unfortunately.
 The reason for failure may lie in the use of a poor screening system, a lack of motivation or feedback, a negative attitude towards the ideas of others, or even a 'not invented here' syndrome.